orzephyrous/IWBT-GM8.2-Engine-Zephyr-Edition/README.md

 - Save encryption using buffer (set global.password in scrSetGlobalOptions)
 - Optional closing animation (optional, set global.closingAnimation in scrSetGlobalOptions)
 - Loading music from external folder
+- Focus check (player movements disabled when the game window is not in focus)

 New modifications: